PHAredes/linear/affine.lagda.md

 ```

 Now, we have all the tools to map from closed `Terms` to Linear terms;
-Again, we are just recursively checking that the terms ASTs are linear, and aborting the mapping
+Again, we are just recursively checking that the terms ASTs are linear

 ```agda